Ashton Kutcher: Interests and beliefs

-In 2009, Kutcher described himself as a fiscal conservative and social liberal.
-He is a gun owner; however, he supports new gun laws to help stop mass shootings.
-Following the 2017 mass shooting in Las Vegas, he said on Twitter "I've had a gun since I was 12 yrs old but enough is enough.
+In 2009, Kutcher described himself as a fiscal conservative and a social liberal.
+He is a gun owner but supports new gun laws to help stop mass shootings.
+Following the 2017 mass shooting in Las Vegas, he said on Twitter, "I've had a gun since I was 12 yrs old but enough is enough.
 I'm a hunter and a sportsman but nobody needs assault rifles.
 Let's pray.
 Then let's change the law."

-He trains in the martial art Brazilian jiu-jitsu, and is a brown belt under Rigan Machado.

 On September 17, 2008, Kutcher was named the assistant coach for the freshman football team at Harvard-Westlake School in Los Angeles.
 However, he was unable to return in 2009 because he was filming Spread.

-In February 2011, Kutcher sold his Hollywood Hills home, which he originally bought in 2004 for $1 million.
+Kutcher is also a long-time practitioner of Brazilian jiu-jitsu and he was promoted to black belt in the martial art by Rigan Machado in 2025.

-Kutcher grew up as a Roman Catholic.
+Kutcher grew up as a Catholic.
 As an adult, he practices Kabbalah, and has visited Israel and studied the Torah; his wife Mila Kunis stated that he "taught [me] everything I never knew" about her religion, Judaism, though as of 2018, he has not converted.
 On trips to Israel, Kutcher visited Kabbalah centers in Tel Aviv and in Tsfat.
-In 2013, Kutcher remarked, "Israel is near and dear to my heart ... coming to Israel is sort of coming back to the source of creation – trying to get closer to that.
+In 2013, Kutcher remarked, "Israel is near and dear to my heart ... coming to Israel is sort of coming back to the source of creation—trying to get closer to that.
 And as a creative person, going to the source of creation is really inspiring.
-And this place has been really inspiring for me – not only on a spiritual level, but also on an artistic and creative level."
+And this place has been really inspiring for me—not only on a spiritual level, but also on an artistic and creative level."

-In April 2012, Kutcher became the 500th paying customer to sign up to ride Virgin Galactic's SpaceShipTwo.

-On November 6, 2022, Kutcher ran and completed the 2022 New York City Marathon on a warm day in 3:54:01.

 Social media presence

-On April 16, 2009, Kutcher became the first Twitter user to reach more than 1 million followers, beating CNN in the site's "Million followers contest".
-However, there have been several reports that Twitter manipulated the contest's results by preventing users from "unfollowing" Kutcher or CNN.

-In November 2011, Kutcher received heavy criticism for his tweet in response to the Jerry Sandusky child sexual abuse scandal, calling the firing of Penn State football coach Joe Paterno "in poor taste".
+On April 16, 2009, Kutcher became the first Twitter user to reach more than 1 million followers, beating CNN in the site's "Million followers contest."
+In November 2011, Kutcher received heavy criticism for his tweet in response to the Jerry Sandusky child sexual abuse scandal, calling the firing of Penn State football coach Joe Paterno "in poor taste."
 Kutcher subsequently turned over management of his Twitter account to his team at the Katalyst Media company.